davidmarkclements/seneca-PBKDF2-user/README.md

 [![Build Status](https://travis-ci.org/piccoloaiutante/seneca-PBKDF2-user.png?branch=master)](https://travis-ci.org/piccoloaiutante/seneca-PBKDF2-user)
 ## A [Seneca](http://senecajs.org) plugin for supporting PbkDf2 password encryption.

 This module is a plugin for the Seneca framework.
 It based on [seneca-user](https://github.com/rjrodger/seneca-user) from [Richard Rodger](https://github.com/rjrodger) adding the support of PBKDF2 algorithm for password hashing.
+This plugin is sponsored by [nearForm](http://www.nearform.com).

 It basically overwrite the following two seneca-user command, in order to change the algorithm for password hashing: